-Resources for Faculty, Staff, and Family
+Resources For Faculty, Staff, and Families

 Resources for Concerned Others

 Consultation with Counseling and Psychological Services (CAPS) staff is available Monday - Friday from 8 a.m. - 5 p.m. by phone or appointment.
 Consultations are available for students, family members, faculty, staff, or any concerned person who wishes to talk with a CAPS professional about a student suffering from emotional stress, counseling referrals, or other issues.

 If a consultation is needed outside of CAPS normal business hours, please contact the Penn State Crisis Line at 1-877-229-6400.

 - Visit the Red Folder website for resources and guidelines

 - Contact CAPS for a consultation